infor-design/enterprise-wc/src/components/ids-date-picker/README.md

 - `input` allows you to further style the input element
 - `popup` allows you to further style the popup element
 - `footer` - allows you to further style the popup footer
+- `btn-clear` - allows you to further style the clear button
+- `btn-apply ` - allows you to further style the apply button

 ## Features (With Code Examples)
 With no settings.
 Showing empty input field with no label or placeholder.